cameosam/comet/README.md

 # COMET
 Honours Thesis Project. <br>
-COMET (Comparative mutation effect) is a web application that analyzes genotype data in terms of protein-protein interactions (PPIs) by calculating the change in binding affinity (∆∆G)
+COMET (Comparative mutation effect tool) is a web application that analyzes genotype data in terms of protein-protein interactions (PPIs) by calculating the change in binding affinity (∆∆G)

 # Dependencies and Installation
 This application uses four ∆∆G predictors: <br>